Tips for how to use a time-out, or isolation, as a discipline method with your little one. Change behavior with this simple parenting tool.

 - Be consistent.
 Do not do a time-out for hitting one day then nothing the next

 Forehand and Long claim their process to be proven by research.
-They give appropriate locations, the proper sequence, time length, and what kind of interaction should be happening before, during, and after.
-It is a very simple, straight-forward process.
+They give appropriate locations, the proper sequence, time length, and what kind of interaction should be happening before, during, and after the time-out.
+It is a very simple, straightforward process.

 This book also has some specific ideas for effective time-out (page 73):

 - The child stays in the room until the child is calm–then add one to two minutes